revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-83. How would we manage it efficiently so that it can be processed by other applications and also reduce the data storage?
+83.How would we manage it efficiently so that it can be processed by other applications and also reduce the data storage?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Using Parquet file in hive.
-After that we can deleting the old HDFS data and then Create a partition in hive.
+Using Parquet file in hive.After that we can deleting the old HDFS data and then Create a partition in hive.

 </details>
 </blockquote>

 ---

-84. Will Spark overtake Hadoop?
+84.Will Spark overtake Hadoop?
 Will Spark replace Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 Hadoop comes to rescue for various problems like storage, NoSQL, Datawarehouse, data ingestion, fault tolerance, maintaining configuration information, naming, providing distributed synchronization, and providing group services.

 </details>
 </blockquote>

 ---

-85. What exactly is Apache Spark and how does it work?
+85.What exactly is Apache Spark and how does it work?
 What does a cluster computing system mean?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)